Chełm: History

 The Latin Church Diocese of Chełm was created in 1359, but its seat was moved to Krasnystaw after 1480.
-Renamed as Diocese of Chełm–Lublin in 1790, it was suppressed in 1805, but since 2005 Chełm is nominally restored and listed by the Catholic Church as Latin titular bishopric.
+Renamed as the Diocese of Chełm–Lublin in 1790, it was suppressed in 1805, but since 2005 Chełm has been nominally restored and listed by the Catholic Church as a Latin titular bishopric.

 The Eastern Orthodox bishopric entered communion with the see of Rome in the late 16th century as Ukrainian Catholic Eparchy of Chełm–Bełz, retaining its Byzantine Rite, but in 1867 it became part of the imperial Russian Orthodox Church, and is now the Archdiocese of Lublin and Chełm of the Polish Orthodox Church.

-The town was the capital of a historical region of the Land of Chełm, administratively a part of the Ruthenian Voivodeship in the Lesser Poland Province of the Kingdom of Poland.
+The town was the capital of the historical region of the Land of Chełm, administratively a part of the Ruthenian Voivodeship in the Lesser Poland Province of the Kingdom of Poland.
 The city prospered in the 15th and 16th centuries.
 It was then that The Golem of Chełm by Rabbi Elijah Ba'al Shem of Chelm became famous, but the city declined in the 17th century due to the wars which ravaged Poland.
 In the 18th century, the situation in eastern Poland stabilized and the town started to slowly recover from the damages suffered during the Swedish Deluge and the Khmelnytsky uprising.
 It attracted a number of new settlers from all parts of Poland, including people of Catholic, Orthodox, and Jewish faiths.
 In 1794, the Chełm Voivodeship was established.
 Chełm was one of the first towns to join the Kościuszko's Uprising later that year.
-In the Battle of Chełm of 8 June 1794, the forces of Gen. Józef Zajączek were defeated by the Russians under Valerian Zubov and Boris Lacy, the town was yet again sacked by the invading armies.
+In the Battle of Chełm of 8 June 1794, the forces of Gen. Józef Zajączek were defeated by the Russians under Valerian Zubov and Boris Lacy, and the town was yet again sacked by the invading armies.
 The following year, as a result of the Third Partition of Poland, the town was annexed by Austria.